What had the worst impact on school education reform - Covid, war or Education Minister Shkarlet?

 What steps should the Ministry of Education and Science take immediately to “reanimate” NUS?

 Reconsidering educational programs more broadly.
 Everyone understands that it is a complex, large-scale task, but I would like to see the beginning of this work.
 Moreover, some of the work had already been done by educational public organizations since the beginning of the war.
-Gather them once, ask them to show what they have, and use these insights - they are ready, at least as a quick fix.
-“Smart Education” and others declared that they were ready to share their experiences.
+Gather them once, ask them to show what they have, and use these developments - they are ready, at least as a quick fix.
+“Smart Education” and others declared that they were ready to share their work.

 We all - I mean the educational environment - are very careful in our criticism of the current leadership of the Ministry of Education and Science.
 We still maintain cautious optimism and confidence.
 We hope that after clearing the territory, which continues further, real steps will begin.
 But this honeymoon will end someday.